Chapter 18.38

 2. Submittal Requirements.
 The applicant shall submit a report providing the basis for more or less parking and must include the following:

-iv.
-Identify possible negative effects on adjacent uses and mitigation strategies, if applicable; and
+d.
+Identify possible negative effects on adjacent uses and mitigation strategies, if applicable;

-3. To mitigate the need for motor vehicle parking or to minimize hard surfaces, the Director may require measures, such as more efficient parking geometrics and enhanced bicycle parking and pedestrian amenities.
+3. To mitigate the need for motor vehicle parking or to minimize hard surfaces, the Director may require measures, such as more efficient parking geometrics and enhanced bicycle parking (e.g., location and number of spaces) and pedestrian amenities.
 As a condition of approval of any increase in motor vehicle parking, at minimum the Director shall require the compliance with the provisions below.
 Any exceptions must be based on site and project constraints identified and described in the approval.

 b.
 Without unduly compromising other objectives of this Chapter, 90 percent of the parking area must be located behind a building.
 Any parking area along a flanking street must have added landscaping and a superior design to strengthen pedestrian qualities, such as low walls, arcades, seating areas, and public art.